btconway/babyagi/README.md

 <<<<<<<<<<<<<<<<<<<<<<<

-# New enhanced reasoning capabilities:
+# Enhanced reasoning capabilities for BabyAGI

 Since I felt approaches involving counters or other "coded" solutions are suboptimal for a finite process with a final result, I tried another route: Definition of a stop criteria and modification of agent function prompts, so that the ultimate objective is followed more closely and the stop criteria is considered.
 This is how it started...